MWatty/hike_ireland/README.md

 ### Scope

-* For users, the site owner wanted to create a website that acts as a one stop shop for details on hikes around the Country, currently there are no such sites where hikers, walkers etc can gather required information all in one place.
+* For users, the site owner wants to create a website that acts as a one stop shop for details on hikes around the country, currently there are no such sites where hikers, walkers etc can gather required information all in one place.

 ### Structure